Story at a glance:

-Industry organizations, such as the American Concrete Institute (ACI) and the American Society for Testing and Materials (ASTM), have produced specific guidelines and testing standards for under-slab water vapor retarders and barriers.
+Industry organizations like the American Concrete Institute and the American Society for Testing and Materials have produced specific guidelines and testing standards for under-slab water vapor retarders and barriers.

 In addition to strength and water vapor resistance, materials should also be tested for long-term stability and performance.
 Such tests include sustainable water vapor permeance after wetting, drying and soaking, permeance after heat conditioning, permeance after low temperature conditioning, and permeance after soil organism exposure.
 These accelerated aging tests shed light on a vapor barrier’s ability to perform for the long term.
 It is important to note most mono-extrusion films made out of recycled content, such as polyethylene sheeting, do not typically pass the Class C rating.

 As a best practice, select products meeting the ASTM E 1745 Class A requirements.
 To take it one step further, ASTM E 1745 Class A vapor barriers (products with less than 0.01 perms) are the best approach to protecting your concrete slab and components, moisture sensitive floor and IAQ from moisture sources below.